mayamccann/Social-Network-API/README.md

 # Social-Network-API
 NoSQL Challenge while using Express.js, MongoDB, and Mongoose ODM

+## Background

+MongoDB is known for its speed with large amounts of data and flexibility with unstructured data among social networks.
+The impact of this challenge is to understand how to build and structure the API because the foundation of applications is data.

+## Description

+NoSQL Challenge: Social Network API creates an API for an interactive social network web application.
+The users share thoughts, react to others, and friend lists are formed.
+This challenge focuses on Express.js, a MongoDB database, Mongoose ODM, and JavaScript date library or native JavaScript Date object to formulate timestamps.

 ## Usage and Technologies Used

 - MongoDB
 - Express.js
 - Mongoose ODM
+- Node.js
 - Insomnia
 - GitHub